 - To comply with the law, law enforcement or other legal process, and, where permitted, in response to a government request; and

 In addition, we may share your information as follows:

-- Marketing: Subject to your communications choices explained in Choices: Tracking and Communications Options section, we may use your Personally Identifiable Information to send you marketing communications.
-Absent your consent (which may be by means of opt-in, your election not to opt-out, or a third-party interaction described in the next bullet point), however, BioCare will not share your information with third parties, for their own direct marketing purposes.
+- Marketing: Subject to your communications choices explained in the Choices: Tracking and Communications Options section, we may use your personal information to send you marketing communications.
+Absent your consent (which may be by means of opt-in, your election not to opt-out, or a third party interaction described in the next bullet point), however, BioCare will not share your information with third parties, for their own direct marketing purposes.